MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/manage_images.md

 Base OS images can also be installed without an internet connection.
 To do so, download the image on a computer with an internet connection, copy it to the target system, and then imported using the `Install-ContainerOSImages` command.

-Before downloading the Base OS image, prepare the system with the container image provider by running the following command.
+Before downloading the Base OS image, prepare the **internet connected** system with the container image provider by running the following command.

 ```none
 Install-PackageProvider ContainerImage -Force